 Chen makes a great leading man, mysterious and strong, wilful yet troubled, his drives and actions however get lost in translation leaving the audience bewildered at his often unfound actions.
 On the subject of unfound actions Reeves’ own performance is in keeping with his repertoire: a wee bit silly.
 Playing the omnipresent leader of the underground fight club, Dakata Mark, Reeves is partial to a bit of over-acting, under-acting, and utterly ludicrous dialogue.
 Most of the time you won’t know whether to laugh but there’s no denying the magnetism of his screen presence – in a Nicholas Cage way.
 That is in no way a negative comment by the way.
 There is however an unattractive masturbatory quality to his fast cars, big persona, and finely tailored suits.
 A kind of quality that salt-wraps his watchable manoeuvres.

 For some people this could be the oddball-exploitation-action runaway of the year, for most it will be exploitation of the audience; a mess of different ideas with its head half screwed on.
-But there’s enough fun action to keep you distracted from the fact this is just a tad off-mark.
+But there’s enough fun action to keep you distracted from the fact Man of Tai Chi is just a tad off-mark.

-Stars: Tiger Chen, Keanu Reeves, Karen Mok, Simon Yam
+Stars.
+Tiger Chen, Keanu Reeves, Karen Mok, Qing Ye, Simon Yam